Stuycs-K/final-project-8-fangl-lia/README.md

 ## Overview
 This is a 2D 8 ball pool game where two players take turns manipulating the movement of billiard balls.
 The game simulates collisions and potting balls.
 It also includes animations and sound.
-Normal 8-ball pool rules are implemented.
+Standard 8-ball pool rules are implemented.

 ## Instructions
 Past the starting screen, the game is played with typical 8 ball pool rules.
 A